-Busan, Korea’s second largest city, is a port city on the southern coast of South Korea.
+Busan, South Korea’s second largest city, is a port city on the southern coast of South Korea.
 It is famous as a summer vacation destination due to it’s mountains, beaches, and shopping.
-Local Busan residents and Koreans traveling to the area love the laid-back feel and endless activities.
+Local Busan residents and Koreans traveling to Busan from Seoul or other regions area love the laid-back feel and endless Busan attractions.

-You can easily get to Busan with in just 4:45 by car from Seoul, or by taking a train for only 2:30.
-With Busan so accessable from Seoul, it’s no wonder the city is so popular!
+You can easily get to Busan from Seoul within just 4:45 by car, or by taking a train for only 2:30.
+With Busan so accessible from Seoul, it’s no wonder the city is so popular!

 1. Swim at Haeundae Beach, Busan: